One of the biggest moves a freelance writer can make to earn more is to move into better-paying types of gigs, like white paper writing jobs.

 After you learn how to write white papers, you can start practicing your skill on a hypothetical or real company.
 Choose a business-to-business company, as this type of business tends to commission more white papers.
 They usually have complicated offerings and need to convince business owners to buy their product or service.

 Or create a white paper to sell your writing, about how businesses benefit from using freelance writers.
 Post it on your site as a free download for prospects.

-Sharpen your skills by writing as many white papers as you can.
-Once you feel that you’re ready, start looking for white paper jobs.
+Sharpen your skills by writing white papers as often as you can.
+Once you feel that you’re ready, start looking for real paying white paper jobs.